MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/win32.md

 ## Step 2 - Install WebView2 SDK

 Add the WebView2 SDK into the project.
-For the developer preview, you may install the Win32 SDK using Nuget.
+You may install the Win32 SDK using Nuget.

 1. Hover on the project, open the contextual menu \(right-click\), and select **Manage Nuget Packages**.